HaskSy/Lucida/lucida-obsidian/Materials/Swift KeyPath/Thoughts about Swift KeyPath.md

 > That's as lens, as Lens can get.

-- [ ] #TODO It's said for the main alternative to not doing this at all.
+- [ ] #QUESTION It's said for the main alternative to not doing this at all.
 Why if String based dynamic lookup is already present

 ## Seventh Iteration